 Access Committee - FADM liaison

 The Access Committee (formerly known as the President’s ADA/Physical Access Committee) addresses the broad range of issues that affect individuals with disabilities (e.g. facilities, classroom accommodation, technology, parking, and safety).
 This is a standing committee composed of members from offices responsible for ensuring compliance with University policies related to individuals with disabilities and representatives from groups affected by the related policies.

 The Campus Safety Committee is responsible for recommendations to management regarding the workplace safety and health of all university employees.

-The Child Development and Family Services Advisory Board advises on policy matters related to the Helen Gordon Child Development Center, such as guidelines on ethical standards for research on children, staffing, budgeting, part fee schedules, etc.
+The Child Development Advisory Board advises on policy matters related to the Helen Gordon Child Development Center and the ASPSU Children's Center, such as guidelines on ethical standards for research on children, staffing, budgeting, fee schedules, etc.

 Graduation Program Board

 The Graduation Program Board advises the President, Provost, and Commencement coordinator on policies and planning for University graduation ceremonies.

 Institutional Animal Care and Use Committee - RSP liaison

 With RSP guidance and in accordance with the AWA Guide and USDA requirements, the IACUC reviews and approves covered animal activities and the University’s program and facilities for humane care and use of animals.